Open Day

 Everyone’s involved in improving blue spaces in Thamesmead

-in West Thamesmead to help increase the biodiversity of the local landscape.
+In February, local residents and school children helped plant more than 400 plants in and around Gallions Lake in West Thamesmead to help increase the biodiversity of the local landscape.
 They helped choose the plants – all of which are native to Thamesmead – and used them to create a new wetland system.

-Together the chosen species, which include Forget-Me-Not and Yellow Iris, will provide food, cover and habitat for a range of wildlife, as well as help attract pollinators like bees, birds and moths.
+Together the chosen species, which include Forget-Me-Not and Yellow Iris, will provide food, cover and habitat for a range of wildlife, as well as help attract pollinators like bees, birds, and moths.
 Thamesmead is home to 7km of canals and five lakes.

 The recent £170,000 improvements at Gallions Lake add to the 1,100sqm of floating reedbeds that Peabody has created in many of these areas.